thegetty/osci-report/source/projects-at-a-glance.html.md

 The OSCI publication of the National Gallery of Art (NGA) is an updated and expanded digital version of Arthur Wheelock Jr.’s key reference work.
 Among the volume’s special features are a sophisticated image comparison tool, a customized reading environment, and new multimedia content, including a series of video tours of the NGA’s Dutch paintings galleries led by Wheelock.
 The OSCI publication was the first release for NGA Online Editions, an ongoing effort that provides access to the most current in-depth information on the Gallery’s collections along with smart tools for citing, comparing, sharing, exporting, viewing, printing, and storing texts and images.

-ARLIS’ George Wittenborn Award (2015) for excellence in art publishing {:.award .ion-ribbon-b}
+ARLIS’s George Wittenborn Award (2015) for excellence in art publishing {:.award .ion-ribbon-b}

 </div>